So, what is a sales strategy really?

 Before you invite a client for a presentation, a demo, or call them, try to learn about their possible objections.
 And with a little preparation, you can actually anticipate what your leads’ most common rebuttals and queries may be.

-Once you what to expect, you can learn ways to overcome possible objections (we’ll learn more about this in the next section).
+Once you know what to expect, you can learn ways to overcome possible objections (we’ll learn more about this in the next section).

 Sales strategy #4: If you can, gather your prospects’ most desired product features before reaching out